ℹ️

 Mitchell Oke – brothers list of names

-In World War II, indigenous enlistment continued, with an estimated 3,000 – 4,500 joining the Canadian forces.
-The exact number is not known, as Inuit, Métis, and non-Status Indigenous peoples were not officially recorded as Indigenous when they enlisted.
+WWII In World War II, indigenous enlistment continued, with 3,000 – 4,500 joining the Canadian forces.
+The exact number is not known, as Inuit, Métis, and non-Status Indigenous peoples were not recorded officially as Indigenous upon enlistment.
 They served as infantrymen, snipers, scouts, and in support roles, often drawing on traditional skills and deep knowledge of the land.

-Pte George Bradley Irons was born at Curve Lake, Ontario On the 16 July 1909.
+Pte George Bradley Irons was born at Curve Lake, Ontario on 16 July 1909.
 A proud member of Canada’s Anishinaabe First Nations community, he spoke fluent English and Ojibwe.
-He enlisted in August 1942 and, after his basic training, he was taken on strength of the Cameron Highlanders of Ottawa on November 1st, 1942 and later, on the 4th of February 1944, he was taken on strength to the 48th Highlanders of Canada.
+He enlisted in August 1942 and, after basic training, was taken on strength of the Cameron Highlanders of Ottawa.
+On the 4th of February 1944, he joined the 48th Highlanders of Canada.
 He was wounded in Italy in May 1944.
-Sadly Private George Bradley Irons was killed in action on April 13, 1945, during the Liberation of Twello in the Netherlands—part of the final Allied push in the Second World War.
+Sadly, Private George Bradley Irons was killed in action on April 13, 1945, during the Liberation of Twello in the Netherlands—part of the final Allied push in the Second World War.

 Despite their service, many Indigenous veterans returned to face the same systemic inequalities they had known before the war—denied benefits and recognition afforded to their non-Indigenous peers.
 Yet their commitment to Canada never wavered.

-Today, First Nations soldiers continue to serve with distinction in the Canadian Armed Forces, contributing to peacekeeping missions, domestic operations, and leadership roles.
-Their legacy is one of resilience, loyalty, and courage—an enduring testament to their place in the fabric of Canada’s military story.
+Today, First Nations soldiers serve with distinction in the Canadian Armed forces, contributing to peacekeeping missions domestic operations.
+In Canada, the Rangers bring their unique skills and knowledge of the land to the north and the remote Arctic area.
+Their legacy is one of resilience, loyalty and courage – an enduring testament to their place in Canada’s military story.

 Links